ricardouriegas/Nez-uriegas/services/metadata/metadata/uriegas-api-documentation.md

 ## Rate Limiting

 - Results are limited to 100 catalogs per request
+- Username list is limited to 100 usernames per request for performance
 - No rate limiting is currently implemented on the endpoint

 ## Security Measures